Techmo2/JProfile/README.md

 # JProfile
 JProfile is a simple tool that allows for the easy analysis of code.
+It automatically keeps track of function performance and exports the results in csv format for use in excel and other spreadsheet software.

 ## Usage
 First, we should include the JProfile class.